Wardens

 Jr. warden of technology

 I started attending St. Matthew’s on Easter Sunday in 2019, just a few days after arriving in Grand Junction in our RV for my husband Adam’s travel nursing assignment at St. Mary’s.
 Adam and I instantly fell in love with Grand Junction and with the community at St. Matt’s.
-After renewing Adam’s contract twice, we decided to officially make Grand Junction our home, selling our house in South Carolina and buying a home within walking distance of St. Matthew’s.
-I returned to working as a social worker after taking almost two years off to be a traveling stay-at-home mom to our daughter Charleigh.
+After renewing Adam’s contract twice, we decided to officially make Grand Junction our home.
+I returned to working as a social worker after taking almost two years off to be a traveling stay-at-home mom to our daughter.

 Kathy Lyn